 - 4. Authorize the procedures to run under your external security manager. - 5.
-If you are migrating from a previous version of MQSeries for MVS/ESA, re-link your system parameter module (see steps 4 through 7 on page 62). - 6.
-If your subsystem has connection security active, define a connection security profile ssid.CHIN to your external security manager (see "Connection security profiles for distributed queuing" on page 389 for information about this). - 7.
+If you are migrating from a previous version of MQSeries for MVS/ESA, re-link your system parameter module (see steps 4 through 7 on page 60).

+- 6. If your subsystem has connection security active, define a connection security profile ssid.CHIN to your external security manager (see "Connection security profiles for distributed queuing" on page 399 for information about this). - 7.
+If you are using the OE sockets interface, ensure that the user ID under whose authority the channel initiator is running is configured to use OpenEdition services, as described in the OS/390 OpenEdition Planning manual. - 8.
 Refer to the MQSeries Intercommunication manual for information about setting up TCP/IP or APPC/MVS.